 - A pump track and family facilities including picnic shelters, car parking and new tree planting

 The current Wylde Mountain Bike Trail may require partial closures to facilitate preliminary site investigations as part of the M12 Motorway project.
-All efforts will be made to minimise disruption to riders during this time, and the trail will remain open until the new trail is complete in early 2022.
+All efforts will be made to minimise disruption to riders during this time, and the trail will remain open until the new trail is complete in June 2022.

 For more information read our Frequently Asked Questions.